REAL-WORLD PREPARATION FOR

 CURRICULUM

-The training for this program is 728 clock hours required for graduation.
-The below is a breakdown of each subject within the program and the approximate hours of lecture and lab combined.
+The training for this program includes 728 clock hours required for graduation.
+Below is a breakdown of each subject and the combined lecture and lab hours.

 CURRICULUM

-The training for this program is 728 clock hours required for graduation.
-The below is a breakdown of each subject within the program and the approximate hours of lecture and lab combined.
+The training for this program includes 728 clock hours required for graduation.
+Below is a breakdown of each subject and the combined lecture and lab hours.

 FINANCIAL AID AVAILABLE*

-Most students use a combination of aid to fund their education, which may include grants, scholarships, and student loans.
+Most students use a combination of financial aid to fund their education, which may include grants, scholarships, and student loans.
+Our team will guide you through available options and help you understand what you qualify for.

 *For those who qualify.